 Monday, September 30, 2024

-Issues surrounding AI detectors also include the potential for false accusations, a negative impact on student well-being, and AI equity issues.
-Instead of relying on AI detection, educators should focus on developing more effective, equitable, and pedagogically sound approaches to fostering original thinking and academic integrity.
+Issues surrounding AI detectors also include the potential for false accusations and a negative impact on student well-being.
+Instead of relying on AI detection, educators should focus on developing more effective, pedagogically sound approaches to fostering original thinking and academic integrity.

 How do AI detectors work?